jcarabantes/pyPSTracer/README.md

 The output will display all dependent functions that `Get-ModulePrivateFunction` calls within the specified script.

 ### Errors
-There are some errors if "function" appears in a write-console, etc. So some errors may appear but should be easy to detect
+There are some errors if "function" appears in a write-console, etc. but should be easy to detect